 On 2 June 2021, we will host a Capital Markets Day.
-Together with the Executive Committee, CEO Mads Nipper will present an update to our long-term strategy and financial targets.
+Together with the Executive Committee, CEO Mads Nipper will present an update to our long-term strategy and financial taraets.

-Financial estimates Target Year Total CAPEX spend DKK 200 bn 2019-2025 Average return on capital employed (ROCE) ~10 % 2019-2025 Average share of EBITDA from long-term regulated and contracted activities ~90 % 2019-2025 Average yearly increase in EBITDA from offshore and onshore wind farms and solar farms in operation ~20 % 2017-2023 Financial policies here.
+Financial estimates Target Year Total CAPEX spend DKK 200 bn 2019-2025 Average return on capital employed (ROCE) ~10 % 2019-2025 Average share of EBITDA from long-term regulated and contracted activities ~90 % 2019-2025 Average yearly increase in EBITDA from offshore and onshore wind farms and solar farms in operation ~20 % 2017-2023 i manerat poticies Rating Min.
+Baa1/BBB+/BBB+ (Moody's/S&P/Fitch) Capital structure ~30 % (FFO/adjusted net debt) Dividend policy Ambition to increase the dividend paid by a high single-digit rate compared to the

+Financial policies

-Financial policies Rating Min.
-Baa1/BBB+/BBB+ (Moody's/S&P/Fitch) Capital structure ~30 % (FFO/adjusted net debt) Dividend policy Ambition to increase the dividend paid by a high single-digit rate compared to the dividends for the previous year up until 2025 key metrics, financial targets, and policies in the presentation from in November 2018 at orsted.com/en/capitalmarkets-day and in our update in October 2019 on our long-term targets our Capital Markets Day
+Read more about our key metrics, financial targets, and policies in the presentation from our Capital Markets Day in November 2018 at orsted.com/en/capitalmarkets-day and in our update in October 2019 on our long-term targets here.